bridgetrshannon/Readme_Generator/generateMarkdown.md

   ## Description

-  A brief description of the project, how it functions, etc.
+  Brief description of project, its functionality, and what problem(s) it solves.

   ## Table of Contents